Reading GPS Data from PX4 Autopilot

 10. Stop the Monitor and Tune operation by clicking Stop in the Hardware tab.

-11. In the Hardware tab, click Build, Deploy & Start.
+11. On the Hardware tab, in the Mode section, select Run on board and then click Build, Deploy & Start.
 The model is deployed to the PX4 hardware board.